Improve Workflows with Personalization in AbacusLaw

 And then I also see them used, obviously very often, when it comes to calendaring.
 Calendering reminders, calendering appointments, and calendaring tasks, right?
 When we think about a work flow, usually what we’re doing is we’re calendaring some sort of task that we’re assigning to people in our office of things they need to check off their list, right?

 So every time we take on a new personal injury case, right, we have 20 things we’ve got to do.
 We’ve got to send requests for medical information.
 We’ve got to contact insurance companies.
 We’ve got to contact defendants, things like that.
 So all of those items can be things that would be inside of an internal work flow.

-So first let's talk about intake.
+So first let’s talk about intake.
 Now inside of your Abacus program, you should have a couple different versions of intake forms.
-For those of you out there who have our Practice Area Legal Solutions, also known as PALS, that are specific to certain practice areas such as immigration, personal injury, criminal defense, so on and so forth, you'll have intake forms specific to those practice areas.
+For those of you out there who have our Practice Area Essentials that are specific to certain practice areas such as immigration, personal injury, criminal defense, so on and so forth, you’ll have intake forms specific to those practice areas.

 But what you want to do to create a proper new case intake work flow is you need to become familiar with the intake forms that you have.
 So if I’m doing a new civil litigation case and my firm always represents the plaintiff, then I want to open up this civil litigation case intake form, client plaintiff, and I want to look at this and try and figure out what fields does our firm always need to harness.
 What data do we always need to grab when we are setting up a new case?

 We probably always need to have a case name.
 We always want to put in a date that the case was opened.
 We probably try and assign it to an attorney and things like that, right?
 When it comes to logging client information and contact information, what questions do we always ask our clients?
 What’s your marital status?
 What’s your social?
 What’s your date of birth?
 Things like that, okay?